IrisSec/irissec.github.io/_posts/2021-08-04-smorgas-bored.md

 >
 > Files: [smorga.exe](/uploads/2021-08-04/smorga.exe) [cudart64_102.dll](/uploads/2021-08-04/cudart64_102.dll)

-I tried running this challenge at the beginning of the ctf, but it turns out it doesn't run unless you have an Nvidia gpu.
+I tried running this challenge at the beginning of the CTF, but it turns out that it doesn't run unless you have an Nvidia GPU.

 ```
 >smorga